cvxgrp/cvxportfolio/README.md

-Cvx_portfolio
+CVXPortfolio
 =============

-Cvx_portfolio is a toolset for (convex) portfolio optimization and simulation, based on our paper [Multi-Period Trading via Convex Optimization](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html).
+CVXPortfolio (ConVeX Portfolio Optimization and Simulation) is a toolset based on our paper [Multi-Period Trading via Convex Optimization](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html).
 It is written in Python 3, its major dependencies are [CVXPY](https://github.com/cvxgrp/cvxpy) and [Pandas](https://github.com/pandas-dev/pandas).

 See the [examples](examples/) for basic usage.

-If you wish to cite cvx_portfolio, please use:
+If you wish to cite CVXPortfolio, please use:
 ```
 @article{BBDKKNS:17
     author       = {S. Boyd and E. Busseti and S. Diamond and R. Kahn and K. Koo and P. Nystrup and J. Speth},